jonnilundy/wedeploy.com/ui/src/pages/tutorials/data-js/add-files.md

 ---
-buttonTitle: "I added the files!"
+buttonTitle: "I added the files"
 description: "In this section, you'll learn how to enable WeDeploy Data on your application."
 layout: "tutorial"
 parentId: "data-js"